 By generating Snort/Suricata/Bro/Zeek IDS rules, STIX, OpenIOC, text or csv exports MISP allows you to automatically import data in your detection systems resulting in better and faster detection of intrusions.

 Importing data can also be done in various ways: free-text import, OpenIOC, batch import, sandbox result import or using the preconfigured or custom templates.

 If you run MISP internally, data can also be uploaded and downloaded automagically from and to externally hosted MISP instances.
 Thanks to this automation and the effort of others you are now in possession of valuable indicators of compromise with no additional work.

 Collaborative sharing of analysis and correlation

-How often has your team analyzed to realise at the end that a colleague had already worked on another, similar, sample?
+How often has your team analyzed to realise at the end that a colleague had already worked on another, similar, threat?
 Or that an external report has already been made?

 When new data is added MISP will immediately show relations with other observables and indicators.
 This results in more efficient analysis, but also allows you to have a better picture of the TTPs, related campaigns and attribution.

 The discussion feature will also enable conversations between multiple analysts resulting in win-win for everyone.